Flying to Gold Coast? Here's a curated list of attractions at the coastal city

 Click here for more information.

-Seafood is a must when in Gold Coast and we’ve got just the spot for you.
+Seafood is a must when in Gold Coast and so feasting is obviously one of the best things you can do here.
 Dine right next to the sea, looking out to Burleigh Beach with floor-to-ceiling windows at Rick Shores.
 This restaurant focuses on seafood with a sprinkle of the colourful pan-Asian influence.
 The menu (including the drinks list) changes regularly to allow guests to enjoy each season’s best so that guests could never get enough of Rick Shores.
 The Moreton Bay bug roll served with Sriracha, mayonnaise and lettuce is also crowned as the restaurant’s signature; so be sure to try it when you’re there.

 Click here for more information.